Royal Hotel, Pilgrim's Rest

 The last stagecoach robbery in South Africa took place just more than a century ago, in the hills above the little gold-mining town of Pilgrim’s Rest in what is today Mpumalanga province.

 The village laundryman, Tommy Dennyson, road up on his horse, stopped the coachman at gunpoint and ordered him to throw down the money boxes.
 They hit the ground and broke up, revealing a large pile of half-crowns.

 The next day, there was Dennyson at the bar of the Royal Hotel, paying off his £20 debt with a bagful of newly minted half-crowns.
-He was arrested and sentenced to 5 years in Pretoria Central Prison for his crime.
+He was arrested and sentenced to five years in Pretoria Central Prison for his crime.

 That very bar of the Royal Hotel began its life ministering to a different kind of clientele: it was a Roman Catholic chapel in old Lourenco Marques (now Maputo), the capital of Mozambique.

 The congregation outgrew the chapel and the building was sold to the owner of the Royal Hotel in Pilgrim’s Rest, who broke it down and had it transported by ox-wagon across the mountains to South Africa.

 Today, when you walk into the Royal Hotel, with just a bit of imagination, you can hear the diggers carousing, the gamblers laughing and the drovers cursing their beasts in the narrow road outside.